Squirrel7ang/Simple-Staruml-Generater/README.md

 ## FAQ

-1. where's the diagram?
+> 1. where's the diagram?
+I see a blank sheet.

-you will need to drag them from the frame on the left to your workspace, and design on your own.
+You will need to drag them from the frame on the left explorer to your workspace, and design on your own.
 This project only meant to avoid making stupid typing mistakes.

+As for state chart and other chart, you will need to double-click on them on the explorer on your left, and choose the diagram you want to design by double-clicking them on the left.

-2. New to Maven?
+> 2. New to Maven?

+***Notice: the release is only updated to v1.0.***

-you can also download Release at [release](https://github.com/Squirrel7ang/Simple-Staruml-Generater/releases)
+you can also download Release at the [release](https://github.com/Squirrel7ang/Simple-Staruml-Generater/releases) page.